List of east–west roads in Toronto: Carlton Street

 Carlton Street was named by Ann Wood, wife of both Andrew Ryan McGill and then John Strachan, after her brother, Guy Carleton Wood, who was in turn named after Guy Carleton; it is unknown when the "e" was dropped from the spelling.
 In 1930, as part of a depression relief program, Carlton Street was realigned east of Yonge Street in order to meet with College Street.
 The realignment can be seen at the site of the Richard R. Horkins building (the one-time head office of the Toronto Hydro at 14 Carlton Street), where Carlton Street (heading west) suddenly angles in a northwesterly direction to meet Yonge Street.
 Prior to that, Carlton Street met Yonge Street south of the present intersection by several dozen metres.
 The completed intersection was opened in early June 1931.

 Carlton Street is home to Maple Leaf Gardens; Toronto Maple Leafs mascot, Carlton the Bear, is named after this street.
 It extends from Yonge Street east to Parliament Street as a major thoroughfare.
-After a sharp jog north at Parliament, Carlton continues east of Parliament as a residential street, ending at the edge of Riverdale Park.
+After a sharp jog north at Parliament Street, Carlton continues east of Parliament as a residential street, ending at the edge of Riverdale Park.

 The street is also home to several of the city's Franco-Ontarian cultural institutions, including the Sacré-Cœur church and the Collège Français high school, while the head office of TFO is located in the College Park complex at the intersection of Yonge Street with Carlton's westerly continuation as College Street.
-In recent years, several of these institutions have collaborated with the Francophone Assembly of Ontario on a proposal to have the area formally designated as the city's "French Quarter".
+In 2011, several of these institutions have collaborated with Assemblée de la francophonie de l'Ontario (Francophone Assembly of Ontario) on a proposal to have the area formally designated as the city's "French Quarter".

-The 506 Carlton streetcar line is named for the street, even though this is only a small part of its route.
+The 506 Carlton streetcar line is named for the street, even though this is only a small part of its route; the name is retained for historical continuity.

 College Street

 College Street shares its origins with University Avenue as one of the two private entrances to King's College opened in 1829.
-King's College was the first college in Canada when it was chartered by Henry, 3rd Earl of Bathurst two years earlier.
+King's College, now known as the University of Toronto, was the first college in Upper Canada when it was chartered by Henry, 3rd Earl of Bathurst two years earlier.
 The road began at a gatehouse at Yonge Street and progressed westward to present-day University Avenue.
 Like University Avenue, College Street was surrounded by gates in an attempt to create an elegant driveway like those in Oxford and Cambridge.

-Little Italy and the northern edges of Kensington Market and Chinatown are along College Street.
+Little Italy, the northern edges of Kensington Market and Chinatown, and the southern edge of the University of Toronto's St. George campus are along College Street.